NJDHTS/NJDHTS/numetric-workbooks/new-jersey-advanced-crash-tables.md

 ### Filterable Attributes

-Below is a list of attributes that can be used to filter the crash data presented in [Workbooks](https://njdhts.numetric.com/workbooks#/).Included are brief descriptions of each attribute, how it was collected \(if applicable\), and a comprehensive list of all variable values.
+A list of attributes that can be used to filter the crash data presented in the _NJ Statewide Crash Database_ advanced Numetric Workbooks has been compiled and will be added soon to this tutorial.
+Included are brief descriptions of each attribute, how it was collected \(if applicable\), and a comprehensive list of all variable values.